varunmehta/varunmehta.github.io/about.md

 I try to keep [projects](/projects) up to date as much as possible.
 Some of my [3D printing models](https://www.printables.com/@emortal_2112934) are also available for free printing.

 ## What do I do for fun
 I like to run, bike, swim, hike when possible.
 To de-stress, I cook, also allows me to keep track of what I'm eating.
-Off late I've started the [Starting Strength](https://startingstrength.com/) program and have seen some improvements when attacking hills on the bike.
+Off late I've started the [Starting Strength](https://startingstrength.com/) program and have seen some improvements when climbing hills.

 <!-- ## Clients I've worked with -->
 <!--